xeddmc/Streamzi/README_EN.md

 1.**Quick Start**

-The simplest method is to run the [docker-compose.yml](https://github.com/ihmily/StreamCap/blob/main/docker-compose.yml) file in the project.
+The simplest method is to use `docker compose`.
 Navigate to the project root directory and execute the following command (ensure the `.env` file exists):

 ```bash
 docker compose up